 Bob Woodward gained international attention when he and Carl Bernstein uncovered the Watergate scandal in 1973.
 Since then, Watergate’s theme of secret government has driven Woodward’s tough but fair and non-partisan reporting.
 He pulls back the curtain on the inner workings of Washington; revealing in meticulous detail what’s really going on in the halls power.
 Have the lessons of Watergate been forgotten?
 Is the media doing its job?
 Woodward offers an historical perspective as only he can.
 Woodward has written about the last nine U.S. presidents and chronicled how the power of the presidency has evolved.
 He is author of 19 bestselling books – 13 were #1 – more than any contemporary nonfiction writer.
-His latest bestseller, Fear: Trump in the White House, is the deepest dive ever made into the first months of any America president.
+His bestseller, Fear: Trump in the White House, is the deepest dive ever made into the first months of any American president.
+Woodward’s 20th book, Rage, goes behind the scenes of the Trump presidency like never before.
 Currently associate editor for The Washington Post where he’s worked since 1971, Bob Woodward has won nearly every American journalism award including two Pulitzers.

 Former CIA director and Secretary of Defense Robert Gates wished he’d recruited Woodward into the CIA, “He has an extraordinary ability to get otherwise responsible adults to spill [their] guts to him…his ability to get people to talk about stuff they shouldn’t be talking about is just extraordinary and may be unique.”
 Therein lays the genius talent of Bob Woodward.